frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/blog-post.md

 <!-- add-breadcrumbs -->
 # Blog Post

+**A Blog is an article on a web page.**

-Blogs are a great way to share your thoughts about your business and keep your customers and readers updated of what you are up to.
+Blogs are a great way to share your thoughts about your business.
+It helps keep your customers and readers updated on news related to your business.

-In the age of internet, writing assumes a lot of significance because when people come to your website, they want to read about you and your product.
+In the age of the internet, writing assumes a lot of significance because when people come to your website, they want to read about you and your product.

+To access the Blog Post page, go to:
+> Home > Website > Blog > Blog Post

-## 1. How to create a Blog Post
+## 1. How to Create a Blog Post

-1. Go to **Website > Blog > Blog Post**
+1. Click on New.
-1. Enter the Title, Blog Category, Blogger and the Content.
+1. Enter the Title, Blog Category, Blogger, and the Content.
 1. Enable Published and click on Save.

+The Blog Intro is a short description of your blog that appears just after the title and before the content.

 ![New Blog Post](/docs/assets/img/website/new-blog-post.png)

-You can write your blog in Rich Text, Markdown or HTML.
+You can write your blog in Rich Text, Markdown, or HTML.
 If you want to write simple content pages, Rich Text and Markdown are great options.
 Learn how to attach images to your blog [here](/docs/user/manual/en/website/web-page#images).